gmlaxfanatic/Contraptions/README.md

 ##Widgets

-A contraption's widgets are what allow
+A contraption's widgets are what allow it to do things, and each contraption implementation decides how specifically to use the widgets that have been coded.
+These widgets can respond to events, do things over time, or respond to other widgets in the same contraption or others.
+Programmatic constraints dictate that widgets should not trigger chunk loads and should not be required to run frequently.

-Modules are what enable FunctionalBlocks to do things.
-They can either be triggered events, say produce some goods, or time based events, say consume some energy.
-Time based events preferrably are not required to be run frequently, should no require chunk loading, and are executed via Bukkit's scheduler.
+##Tentative Widgets:

-##Tentative Modules planned:
+1. Match widget: A widget that when triggered attempts to consume a set of items, but only consumes them if the inventory only contains those items.

-1. Match modile: A module that when triggered attempts to consume a set of items, but only consumes them if the inventory only contains those items.
+1. Production widget: A widget that when triggered attempts to convert one set of items in the contraption to another set of items
-1. Production module: A module that when triggered attempts to convert one set of items in the FunctionalBlocks inventory to another set of Items
+1. Decay widget: A widget which drains a resource over time.
-1. Drain module: A module which drains an abstract resource over time, when the resource reaches zero it attempts to consume a set of items which will add more resource to the module.
-There is also a maximum amount of resource the the module can contain.
-This resource can also be changed via other modules in other FunctionalBlock.
+1. Generation widget: A widget that will convert a set of items into a resource.
-1. Sink module: Pull items from surrounding containers over time
+1. Load widget: Load items from surrounding containers over time
-1. Source module: Push items to surrounding containers over time
+1. Unload widget: Unloads items to surrounding containers over time
-1. Aura module: Influence the attributes of surrounding containers over time
+1. Aura widget: Influence the resources of surrounding contraptions every so often
-1. Trigger module: trigger ajoining functional blocks
+1. Trigger widget: Trigger widgets in ajoining functional blocks
-1. Teleportation module: Teleport the interacting player to nether
+1. Teleportation widget: Teleport the interacting player to nether
-1. Effect module: Bestow an effect upon the interacting player
+1. Effect widget: Bestow an effect upon the interacting player